Common Questions about Scaling and Root Planing

 What does scaling and root planing feel like?

 If the condition is severe, a patient might experience discomfort during and after the procedure.
 Less severe cases tend to heal more rapidly.
-Dr. Chang can provide a variety of numbing techniques to relieve discomfort before and after the procedure.
+Dr. Yu can provide a variety of numbing techniques to relieve discomfort before and after the procedure.
 She also offers a specialized numbing gel designed specifically for deep cleaning.
 The gel is applied directly, numbing the teeth and the gums, so no injection is required.
 It’s a great alternative for patients with a needle phobia.

 What is the effectiveness of scaling and root planing?